se-edu/collate/docs/Developer-Guide.md

 1. The GUI component consists of JavaFX's FXML files which define the layout that users interact with and the Java files which control these FXML files.
 2. The TUI component is an alternative of the GUI component.
 Users can enter commands through the command line interface (CLI).
 3. The Backend component contains all the logic needed to parse users' commands, store collated data into individual files, etc.
-4. The Data component represent data objects such as the authors of the project and code snippets that were written.
+4. The Data component represents objects involved in the collation of source files such as the authors of the project and code snippets that were written.
-5. The Test Driver component utilises JUnit for unit testing.
+5. The Test Driver component tests the TUI, Backend and Data components.
+It utilises JUnit for unit testing.

 # GUI Component
 ![Class diagram for GUI](images/gui-class-diagram.png)

 The GUI component is made up of two packages, `gui` and `view`.
 The `gui` package contains the Java files that control what users see while the `view` package contains JavaFX's `fxml` files that describe how to layout JavaFX components.
 A `stylesheet.css` is also found in the `view` package.
 This stylesheet customises the appearance and style of JavaFX components.

 Users will enter commands through the `CommandBarController`, which then passes these commands to the `MainApp`. `MainApp` will then call `Logic` in the `backend` package to handle the actual execution of these commands.

-`MainApp` is then responsible for displaying the correct view to update what the user sees.
-Collate has two views, a `Summary` view and `FileStats` view which are controlled by their corresponding controller classes.
+`MainApp` is then responsible for correctly displaying and updating the GUI.
+Collate has two views that users can see, a `Summary` view and `FileStats` view which are controlled by their corresponding controller classes.
 These classes will be elaborated upon in the following sections.

 ## MainApp Class
 The `MainApp` class is the main driver for the GUI component.
 It controls what users see and handles user inputs by passing them to the `backend` package.

 `MainApp` extends from JavaFX's `Application` class and overrides its `start` method.
 This method is the starting point of the whole application and very importantly, initialises all the components that are required for the GUI.
-This method facilitates the loading of `RootLayout.fxml` from the `view` package.
+This method also calls another method to load `RootLayout.fxml` from the `view` package. `RootLayout.fxml` contains the information about the layout of Collate's base components.

 The `start` method then calls `initPrimaryStage(Stage)` as seen below.
 This method creates a new JavaFX `Scene` using this `RootLayout` and sets the main `Stage` to show this scene.